 Avoid Fish Oil, Primrose Oil, Prenatal Vitamins, Nutritional Shakes (Shakeology, etc), "Hair, Skin, Nail" supplements for a minimum of 48 hours prior to procedure.

 Discontinue Retin-A, and Alpha Hydroxy Acid (AHA) at least 6 weeks prior

-Must wait 4 months after lip fillers and 6 weeks after touch-up.
-It is possible to have poor color retention in lips that have had collagen injections within 4 months, and within a year of Restylane.
-There is the risk of pigment migration along the lip line if you have had Restylane.
+Must wait a minimum 6 months after lip fillers and 6 weeks after touch-up.
+It is possible to have poor color retention in lips that have had injections within 6-12.

 Please Note: You will be more sensitive during your menstrual cycle.